tadams42/openapi-pydantic-models/README.md

 documented.

-In OpenAPI docs, wherever you see "Foo Object" you can find `class FooObject` in `openapi-typed`.
-Reverse works too: if you want to know what is `openapi_typed.ServerObject` check [4.8.5 Server Object](https://spec.openapis.org/oas/v3.1.0#server-object)
+In OpenAPI docs, wherever you see "Foo Object" you can find `class FooObject` in `openapi-pydantic-models`.
+Reverse works too: if you want to know what is `openapi_pydantic_models.ServerObject` check [4.8.5 Server Object](https://spec.openapis.org/oas/v3.1.0#server-object)

 ## Where are the tests?